leoindra/Leonardo_website/content/authors/admin/_index.md

 All views expressed on this site are my own and do not necessarily reflect the position of the International Monetary Fund.

-<b> Research areas: </b> Quantitative Macroeconomics with a focus on Firm Dynamics and Productivity, Entrepreneurship and Taxation.
+<b> Research areas: </b> Macroeconomics with a focus on Fiscal Policy, Taxation, Firm Dynamics and Productivity.